Amir Segal: Literary activity

-Segal's poems have been published in several journals, inclulding "Iton 77", "Maayan" and "Mita'am", and Shvo.
+Segal's poems have been published in several journals, including "Iton 77", "Maayan" and "Mita'am", and Shvo.

 He produced and presented the radio program "Shirat Mecha'a" at "All for Peace" radio station, dealing with Israeli protest songs and poetry.

-He was editor and host of series of evenings "Song of Pain" that dealt with protest songs at Beit Avi Chai in Jerusalem.
+He was editor and host of a series of evenings "Song of Pain" that dealt with protest songs at Beit Avi Chai in Jerusalem.

 Since 2013, he has published a weekly poetry review column in the Kav LaMoshav.
 Segal was named "the most important poetry critic in Israel today" by Ilan Berkovich.